From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Omitted Proof in Section

-where $\xi_{Dt}=P_t^e-\beta Q_t^e-f(x_t)-\epsilon_{Dt}$. \end{proposition} \begin{proof}{Proof} Since the platform can only observe the market equilibrium $(P_t^e,Q_t^e)$, we only need to prove that such $\xi_{Dt}$ will yield the needed equilibrium.
+where $\xi_{Dt}=P_t^e-\beta Q_t^e-f(x_t)-\epsilon_{Dt}$. \end{proposition} \begin{proof}{Proof} Since the platform can only observe the market cutoff point $(P_t^e,Q_t^e)$, we only need to prove that such $\xi_{Dt}$ will yield the needed cutoff.
+Recall that other transactions provide no extra beneficial information to the platform.
 We obtain the expression of $\xi_{Dt}$ from \Cref{eq:equ} directly. \end{proof} We then bound the magnitude of $\xi_{Di}$ in the following proposition. \begin{proposition} Assume that the platform only updates the algorithm for setting the service fee after $s$ rounds, it holds that

 \end{proposition} \begin{proof}{Proof} We know that $f\in \cF$ has $|f(x_t)|\le B$.
 From \Cref{prop:truth}, it holds that the expected surplus at each round is at most

 The last inequality comes from the fact that $\epsilon_{Dt}$ is $\eta_D$-sub-Gaussian.